DEFENSIVE COACHING STAFF

 As head coach for the Lions’ basketball team, Robinson led Prattville to three consecutive 6A Area Championships (2008-09, 2009-10, 2010-11), and was named the Autauga County Boys Basketball Coach of the Year in each of those seasons.

 BRIAN WILLIAMS | LINEBACKERS

-Prior to UAB, Williams was most recently at the University of Georgia in 2015 as the player relations director for the Bulldogs’ defense.
+Prior to UAB, Williams was at the University of Georgia in 2015 as the player relations director for the Bulldogs’ defense.
 Before that, he was on staff at Florida State for two years as a defensive analyst and was a part of the Seminoles’ 29-game winning streak which included capturing the 2013 National Championship.

-Williams had a highly successful high school coaching career before jumping to the collegiate level.
+Williams had a very successful high school coaching career before jumping to the collegiate level.
 His first coaching stop was at Rickards High School in Tallahassee.
 He then returned to his alma mater of Miami Carol City High School where he spent seven years coaching football and teaching math and special education.

 JOHN JONES | DEFENSIVE GRADUATE ASSISTANT

 Bio Coming Soon!